 To Compile:Pre-compiled versions are posted for most major platforms.
 You should not need to re-compile unless you modify the program, or there is an incompatibility with your platform.
-To re-compile, normally you would invoke the Build-script at the top-level to compile the whole package.
+To re-compile, normally you would invoke the src/Build_taxsolve_packages script to compile the whole package.
 But you can also compile individual programs directly, as for example:

 cc taxsolve_usa_fed1040_20xx.c -o taxsolve_usa_fed1040_20xx

 To Run:Normally, you would invoke the tax programs from the graphical interface (Run_taxsolve_GUI), but you could also invoke individual programs directly, as for example:

 ... where fed1040_2013.txt is the name of -your- tax data file.
 (Two tax-data files are included for each form in OTS packages: an *example.txt and a blank *template.txt.
 The idea is to save the template to a personally meaningful file-name and fill in the lines with your numbers.
 You can maintain returns for multiple people over multiple years this way.)
 A file such as fed1040_2012_out.txt is produced and is automatically listed to the screen.
 You can print the file or store it for your records.